skjonesjr/nucleaseq/README.md

 ### Installation

 The following instructions should work across platforms, except that installing virtualenv with apt-get is Ubuntu specific.
 For other platforms, install virtualenv appropriately if desired.
+And please note, this software relies on Python 2.7 (NOT Python 3!!!).
+You may need to establish an appropriate Python 2.7 environment before it will work for you.

 First, clone the repository to a local directory: